rubenmarcus/rubenmarcus/README.md

 ## 🚀 mission
 My mission is to make the web more interactive, accessible and fun!
 For that sake, I try to learn a lot everyday, help as much as I can in the projects I work for and the tech community around, as also mentor and help other developers who joined IT recently.
-Im aware that Im a priviledge guy that had a father that work as developer since I born (1989), so for that I see that creating content and mentoring people is a way to retribute a bit on everything that I got since I was a kid.
+Im aware that Im a priviledge guy that had a father that worked as developer since I born (1989), so for that I see that creating content and mentoring people is a way to retribute a bit on everything that I got since I was a kid.

 ## 🛰️ tech radar